franknoirot/franknoirot.github.io/_posts/2018-11-01-scrubbable-shapes.md

 Eventually I will make this into a tool for [THREE.js](threejs.org), where I can embed "scrubbable" triggers into whichever dimensions I want, and the user will be able to tweak while viewing in 3D.
 But we can build to that from a 2D.
 So let's start with the simplest geometry: a line.

 To scrub the width of the line, simply click and drag on the variable name!

-_insert scrubbable line_

 You can tweak `length` in smaller increments by holding Ctrl (Cmd on Mac) before clicking and dragging.

+{% include scrubbable-line.html %}

+---

+### This essay is still under construction!
+From here on out is my _pseudocode_ for the next steps I want to take.
+Along the way, I'll be abstracting out the javascript to work for arbitrary SVG elements, but for now it is _[nasty](/assets/js/scrubbable-line.js)_.
+Wish me luck!

-This is bit newer on mobile, what I call "pin & drag".
-Pin the variable by holding a finger on one variable, then drag with another to tweak.
+...To change from scrub to tweak on mobile, do what I call "pin & drag".
+Pin the variable by holding a finger on it, then drag with another.

 Next, let's control a rectangle with two scrubbers.